kameelyan/mtg-coverage/README.md

 ## Development server

 Run `npm run start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:80/`.
 The app will automatically reload if you change any of the source files.
+Files will be stored based on the app/server/config/index.js file directory configuration.
+Edit this file to edit the save locations.

 ## Build